Can I Ship a Pet with UPS or USPS? Complete Guide to Pet Shipping Alternatives

 A man and woman are standing outdoors holding puppies, near an open car trunk.
 The woman, in a black top and denim shorts, and the man, in a gray shirt and cap, seem ready for some pet transport.
 It looks like Jason Luck’s organized travel plans will ensure these little ones reach their destination safely.

 Transporting a pet is hard work.
 You have to plan a lot to ensure everything goes smoothly.
-You’re probably wondering, “Can I transport a pet through well-established transport companies like UPS, Amazon or Fedex?”
+You’re probably wondering, “Can I transport a pet through well-established transport companies like UPS, Amazon, or FedEx?”
 Likewise, you may be wondering if you can ship your pet through the United States Postal Service (USPS).

-You’re probably thinking that because you can ship almost anything through UPS, that you can also transport pets.
+You’re probably thinking that because you can ship almost anything through UPS, you can also transport pets.
 Unfortunately, UPS only transports other animals if they are going from one zoo to another, or one pet store to another.
 UPS has a list of prohibited animals.
 Prohibited animals usually tend to be pets, but also endangered or threatened animals.

 I know what you’re thinking: the USPS is a government agency.
 That means they definitely should accept pets for transport, right?
 Regrettably, that is not the case — the USPS does not do pet shipping.
-Just like UPS, they will only accept live animals between pet stores, breeders and zoos.
+Just like UPS, they will only accept live animals between pet stores, breeders, and zoos.

 A dog sitting in the back seat of a car during a Driver Interview at CitizenShipper.